anjannair/Rufus-Discord-Bot/README.md

 Rufus is a dicord bot with the intention of replacing MEE6.
 This uses javascript as its programming language and has no SQL database to change the prefix.

-The extensive guide to buildidng a Javascript bot can be found [here](discordjs.guide).
+The extensive guide to building a Javascript bot can be found [here](discordjs.guide).

 This is no way affliated to the company Rufus